LAWS 3056 Practising in the Public Interest

 Coordinator John Juriansz Opens in new window

-Description This unit is delivered by the Public Interest Advocacy Centre, an independent, non-profit legal and policy centre.
-The unit introduces students to systems advocacy and public interest law and exposes them to organisations that are directly involved in public interest and pro bono litigation and activities.
+Description This subject is delivered by the Public Interest Advocacy Centre, an independent, non-profit legal and policy centre.
+The subject introduces students to systems advocacy and public interest law and exposes them to organisations that are directly involved in public interest and pro bono litigation and activities.

 Discipline Law, Not Elsewhere Classified.